B A P T I S M

 At Community of Hope we offer two types of baptism:

+Based on the belief and commitment of the parents.
 Parents make a decision to enter into a covenant with God to raise their child in the Christian faith.

 Those making their own decision to be baptized as a public declaration of their own faith in Jesus Christ.

 If you are interested in baptism at Community of Hope, follow these steps:

 1. Fill out the registration form.

 3. A staff person will contact you to set up a time to talk about your baptism!

 Adult / Youth Baptism

 Adults and youth take the step of baptism as a public declaration of their own personal commitment to Jesus Christ.
 Baptism is done as an act of obedience to our Lord Jesus, because He asked that all His followers be baptized.
 Throughout the New Testament, it was the first step of those who placed their trust in Jesus Christ alone for salvation.

 Publicly testifying about your faith in Jesus Christ through the sacrament of baptism helps firm up your faith and makes it more real to you.
 It also provides an opportunity to let your friends and family know how Jesus is working in your life.
 The New Testament describes several truths that are symbolically expressed when a believer is immersed in the water of baptism: your sins have been washed away, you’ve died and risen with Christ, and you’ve joined a new family – your church community.